reissjohnson/CV/README.md

 #### Web Development

 I recently finished the Ronin program.
 A 16 week intense & fulltime web-dev bootcamp designed by Makers Academy.
-I learned the value of TDD, BDD, OOD, XP.
-I learnt how to work in an agile way, everyday was spent pair-programming constantly building my skills.
+I learned the value of TDD, BDD, OOD, XP, working in an agile way, everyday was spent pair-programming constantly building my skills.

 Below are just a handful of some of the projects I worked on, most are in an unfinished state & now the course has ended my aim is to refactor & get these as finished as possible.